 Failure to Yield & Driving Behavior Accident Statistics

-In 2017, approximately 3,711 drivers who were involved in fatal crashes failed to yield the right of way, according to The National Highway Traffic Safety Administration.
+In 2022, approximately 4,432 drivers who were involved in fatal crashes failed to yield the right of way, according to the National Highway Traffic Safety Administration (NHTSA).

-The bar chart and corresponding table below show a total breakdown and percentage breakdown of driver behaviors as factors in fatal crashes in 2017.
+The table below shows the percentages of driver behaviors as factors in fatal crashes in 2022.

-Failure to stay in the proper lane, and failure to yield the right of way were cited as the third and fourth-highest cited factors for drivers involved in fatal crashes with a total of about 7,500 drivers, or nearly 15 percent of all drivers in fatal crashes.
+Failure to stay in the proper lane and failure to yield the right of way were the fourth and fifth-highest cited factors for drivers involved in fatal crashes, with a total of about 7,850 drivers, or nearly 13 percent of all drivers in fatal crashes.

 Number | Behavior | Total Crashes | Percent |